 GO (for 'Government of Ontario') Transit serves 62 destinations from its downtown Toronto, Union Station hub.
 Trains operate along seven lines: Lakeshore East (Oshawa), Stouffvillle, Richmond Hill, Barrie, Kitchner, Milton and Lakeshore West (Hamilton, Niagara Falls).

-Along a remote line stretching into Northern Ontario, ONR operates Polar Bear Express trains between Cochrane and Moosonee (James Bay).
-Dream Catcher Express from North Bay to Temagami runs in early fall only.
-Northlander service between Toronto and Cochrane has been suspended as of September 2012.
+Along a remote line in Northern Ontario, ONR operates Polar Bear Express trains between Cochrane and Moosonee (James Bay) and connecting rail shuttle service from Cochrane to Timmins.
+ONR buses connect to Toronto and Ottawa via Sudbury and North Bay.
+Dream Catcher Express fall colour excursions run from North Bay to Temagami in early fall only.

 The AMT's five lines serve 51 stations.
 Two, Deux-Montagnes and Mont-Saint-Hilaire, operate out of Central Station.
 The other three, Dorion–Rigaud, Blainville–Saint-JČrŮme, and Delson–Candiac operate out of Lucien L'Allier terminus.
 A sixth line, Train de l'Est to Mascouche, is currently under construction.

 World-class engineering marvel scales 2885 ft/879 m White Pass summit-- onetime crosspoint of Alaskan stampeeders bound for the gold-rich Canadian Klondike.
-67 mi/108 km narrow-gauge railway travels via Lake Bennett, British Columbia.comments powered by Disqus
+67 mi/108 km narrow-gauge railway travels via Lake Bennett, British Columbia.